Mzoratto/makushinpad/README.md

 ## 🔄 Migration Status

-This project has been **migrated from Snipcart to Medusa.js** for better control and cost savings.
+This project has been **migrated from Snipcart to Supabase** for better control, scalability, and cost savings.

 ### ✅ Completed
 - **E-commerce Platform**: Snipcart → Medusa.js